vgpass/Fake_News_Analysis_Project_4/README.md

 *Conclusion*: The proposed project will contribute to the development of accurate tools for identifying fake news and help to combat the spread of misinformation on social media platforms.
 The machine learning model developed through this project could be used by news organizations, social media platforms, and individuals to distinguish between real and fake news articles, thus promoting informed decision-making and reducing the spread of misinformation.

+## WORK PROCESS

+We initially found a dataset on Kaggle with just over six thousand entries.
+This initial data was used to create notebooks that would clean the data and prepare it for our machine learning models.

 Our data set contains 51,233 articles.
 Of those articles, 24,588 are real and 26,645 are fake.
 <br></br>